ausgerechnet/spheroscope/library/guidelines.md

 - Hilary Benn has warned that Britain 's exit from the EU would make the country ' poorer ' and ' less influential'
   + 49: bad consequences for some
 - He predicted that Brexit would cause the pound to fall
-  + 41: bad consequence — decrease in value vs. explicit damage
+  + 41: bad consequences — decrease in value vs. explicit damage
 - She has threatened to vote out
   + threats are not considered general warnings